-Workers' Compensation Benefits
+How To Get Workers’ Compensation Benefits In Minnesota

 Do you know the benefits you are entitled to receive after being injured at work?
 You probably have some idea.
 You know that your medical expenses should be covered.
 You know that most of your wages should be covered.
 However, you may not know whether or not you get to choose your own doctor to provide medical care.
 You may not know whether prescription costs are covered.
 You may not know exactly how many weeks’ worth of wage loss benefits you are entitled to.

 These details are just the tip of the iceberg in what has become an extremely complex area of the law.
-Are you confident that you will get everything you deserve if you handle this matter on your own, without the assistance of a lawyer?
+Are you confident that you will get everything you deserve if you handle your workers’ comp case on your own, without the assistance of a lawyer?
 Why take the chance?
-At Midwest Disability Work Comp, these cases are handled on a contingent fee basis, meaning that there are no fees until we recover benefits.
+At Midwest Disability Work Comp, P.A., these cases are handled on a contingent fee basis, meaning that there are no fees until we recover benefits.
 We know how to get you all of your benefits as fast as possible.

 What Benefits Are You Entitled To?